 After our stop marveling at the sharks, it was time to visit Hol Chan Marine Reserve, the best place for snorkeling in Belize.
 There, our guide dove down and pointed out different species of fish, telling us their names and interesting facts about them.

 We even got lucky and spotted an adorable sea turtle!
 Sea turtles are often quite shy so it’s really a rare treat to see them in their natural environment.

 Our last and final stop was snorkeling in the gorgeous Coral Garden.
 Beautiful coral that looked like hands spouted everywhere, next to fan coral that waved to us in the ocean current.
 Electric blue fish darted into their hiding spots.
 And then, something amazing happened —

 A beautiful spotted eagle ray photobombed me and glided right past.
 I followed it for a few minutes, and even managed to snap a few selfies with this gorgeous, elegant creature!

-After the excitement of our final stop snorkeling Caye Caulker, we cooled off with all-you-can-drink rum punch.
+After the excitement of our final stop on our Belize snorkeling tour, we cooled off with all-you-can-drink rum punch.

 Whiiiiich I may have taken a little too literally.

-But the highlight of the day hadn’t even happened yet.
+But the highlight of our day snorkeling in Belize hadn’t even happened yet.